thinksource/newrest/README.md

 # About frontend

-The frontend it static folder.
+The frontend project is in static folder.
 It require react and webpack to run.

 ## before running